OmarElebiary/csv-parser/README.md

 ## Usage

-Simply instantiate `csv` and put a csv file to it and get the rows out
+Simply instantiate `CSVParser` and put a csv file to it and get the rows out

 ### Example
 Let's say that we have a CSV file ``data1.csv`` :